tomesink/obsidian/+/Figma containers.md

 ### Frame

 Frames are main thing we use to build UI.
 It can be nested inside group, group can be nested inside frame.
+Frame can act as a scaffolding for different device (web page, iPhone screen...)

 ### Section